AssemblyScript/website/src/introduction.md

 }
 ```

-In its simplest form, it is JavaScript with [WebAsembly types](./types.md), compiled statically to a bunch of WebAssembly [exports and imports](./exports-and-imports.md), like so:
+In its simplest form, it is JavaScript with [WebAssembly types](./types.md), compiled statically to a bunch of WebAssembly [exports and imports](./exports-and-imports.md), like so:

 ```sh
 asc fib.ts --binaryFile fib.wasm --optimize